quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 ## Application Domain

-This section describes the application domain.
+This section describes the APP domain.

 ![The WebCheckers Domain Model](WebCheckers-Domain-Model.png)

-The Player (user) is represented on the domain model as an entity that plays the checkers game and takes turns making moves that could either be a simple, single-jump, or multiple-jump move.
+The PR is represented on the domain model as an entity that plays the checkers game and takes turns making moves that could either be a simple, single-jump, or multiple-jump move.
 Each move is performed by a Piece that is on the checkers board via a checkers square (or Space).
 Each checkers game contains one board with 64 checker squares and 24 Pieces.
 The Checkers Game domain entity keeps track of the current state of the game (red won, white won, ongoing).
 Additionally, the Checkers Game can save the game (once finished), to be replayed back.
-An AI Opponent has all the same functions as a human player (with the exception being autonomy), therefore, the AI Opponent also interacts withe Checkers Game in a similar way as a human would.
+An AI Opponent has all the same functions as a human PR (with the exception being autonomy), therefore, the AI Opponent also interacts withe Checkers Game in a similar way as a human would.
 AI Opponents range in difficulty (Easy, Medium, Hard).

 ## Architecture and Design

-This section describes the application architecture.
+This section describes the APP architecture.

 ### Summary